How to Unclog a Washer Drain: 5 Potential Methods

 Photo: didecs / Adobe Stock

 Next, rule out the washing machine and its related components.
 Inspect the water hoses leading to the wall, looking for tears or other signs of leaks.
-Also, check the mesh filter for blockages located on the machine at the beginning of the water line.
-Finally, use a level to make sure the washer is standing level.
+Also, check the mesh filter located on the machine at the beginning of the water line for blockages.

-If you notice anything off about the machine, tighten the various hoses, change out O-rings, replace the water inlet mesh screens, and complete other common maintenance tasks.
+If you notice anything wrong with the machine, tighten the various hoses, change out O-rings, replace the water inlet mesh screens, and complete other common maintenance tasks.
 Also, check the drain line and make sure it’s secure.
+Finally, use a level to ensure the washer is standing level.

 Run the machine again and check for active leaks and an increase in standing water.
 Is the water draining smoothly?
 If so, it was a machine issue and not a drain problem.

 Is there a sink in the room?
-If so, fill it with water and see how it drains to further rule out the machine.
+If so, fill it with water and see how it drains to rule out the machine.
 If you ruled out all of these scenarios, move on to find out how to solve the drain clog.

 Angi Tip